MrMaimi1/Mady-2.0/README.md

 ### **User Journey:**
 1. **Landing**: User sees a beautiful gift box with "Open the gift, cutie:3"
-2. **Identity Check**: Asks "Are you Janvi?
-My Cutie Baccha🙈" with Yes/No options
+2. **Identity Check**: Asks "Are you Madylin?
+Most Adorble and Cute One🙈" with Yes/No options
 3. **Gift Opening**: Clicking the gift box starts the birthday celebration
 4. **Interactive Messages**: Auto-progressing birthday messages with smooth timing
 5. **Photo Gallery**: Transitions to 3D rotating photo gallery